As two actions, you create a wall of animated, jagged, and twisted bones at a point within 36 meters.

 When the wall appears, each creature within its area must make a Reflex saving throw.

 On a failed save, a creature takes 4d6 slashing damage and is grappled for the spell’s duration.

 On a successful save, the target takes half as much damage and isn’t grappled.

 To break out, the grappled target can use its action to make an Acrobatics or Brawn check (its choice) against your spell save DC.

 On a success, the target escapes and is no longer grappled by the bones.

 A creature can move through the wall, albeit slowly and painfully.
-For every 30 centimeters a creature moves through the wall, it must spend 1.2 meters of movement.
+Movement through the wall is at a quarter speed.
 Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a Reflex saving throw as described above.